openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

     tcp.slave4.updateunchangeditems=false
 ```

 As you can see, all the slaves poll the same modbus device (actually a Wago 750-841 controller).
-We now have to create ``Things`` for this pollers.
+We now have to create `Things` for this pollers.

 The 2.x modbus binding uses a three-level definition.
-Level one defines a ``Bridge``for every modbus slave.
-The 1.x configuration only has one slave, so there will be one top level bridge.
+Level one defines a `Bridge` for every modbus device that is to be addressed.
+The 1.x configuration in this example only addresses one device, so there will be one top level bridge.

 ```
 Bridge modbus:tcp:wago [ host="192.168.2.9", port=502, id=1 ] {